natkalia/randomid-generator/README.md

 # Features

-* accepts one param: desiredi id length as integer
+* accepts one param: desired id length as integer
 * generates random unique identifier (id)
 * based on letters and numbers
 * prints generated random id to console